nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Possible Errors:

-- `Incorrect NRIC.
-Person not found` - When either the patient's or caregiver's NRIC cannot be found
+- `Person not found` - When the person's NRIC entered cannot be found in the system

 #### Listing all persons : `list`